uxlfoundation/oneAPI-spec/source/elements/oneTBB/source/uncategorized/flow_graph/async_msg_cls.rst

    However, this behavior can be changed in future releases.

 The ``graph::wait_for_all()`` method waits until the results are ready for all async messages created and consumed by nodes of the graph.
-However if async messages are created and send to the graph by an external activity, it must use ``increment_ref_count()`` and ``decrement_ref_count()`` methods to prevent completion of the graph before it sends all the async messages.
-Once an async message is sent to the graph, ``wait_for_all()`` will wait for its result to be ready.
+However, if async messages are created and sent to the graph by an external activity, it must use ``increment_ref_count()`` and ``decrement_ref_count()`` methods to prevent completion of the graph before it sends all the async messages.
+Once an async message is sent to the graph, ``wait_for_all()`` waits for its result to be ready.

 The simplest usage scenario of the ``async_msg`` is shown in the figure
 below: the left flow graph node (n1) starts an asynchronous activity in its body and returns an ``async_msg`` object without waiting for the result to be set.
-The next node (n2) automatically receives the ready result when it’s set by the asynchronous activity through its copy of the ``async_msg``.
+The next node (n2) automatically receives the ready result when it is set by the asynchronous activity through its copy of the ``async_msg``.

 The simplest scenario steps are described below: